Gdrangstveit/PlaneMaker/README.md

 # PlaneMaker
 Read Me File for Plane Maker 2

 Plane Maker calculates performance aspects of a jet aircraft using basic design parameters.
-The user can input information in lines 29-85.
+The user can input information in a designated area/
 From there the code will process the data and perform the necessary calculations.
 Then, outputs are delivered in the terminal.
 This program has a special design subroutine.
 This subroutine takes the data you've entered and uses it to come up with a very accurate weight estimate.
 It does this using a empty weight fraction that has been determined from historical trends.
 The subroutine outputs recomended weights,